ryanoasis/font-nerd-icons/readme.md

 options:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -s, --mono, --use-single-width-glyphs
-                        Whether to generate the glyphs as single-width not double-width (default is double-width) (Nerd Font Mono)
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -s, --mono            Whether to generate the glyphs as single-width not double-width (default is double-width) (Nerd Font Mono)
   --variable-width-glyphs
                         Do not adjust advance width (no "overhang") (Nerd Font Propo) --debug [{0,1,2,3}]   Verbose mode (optional: 1=just to file; 2*=just to terminal; 3=display and file)